AlexiaChen/awesome-stars/README.md

 - [jynew/jynew](https://github.com/jynew/jynew) – JinYongLegend-like RPG Game Framework with full Modding support
 - [BornToBeRoot/NETworkManager](https://github.com/BornToBeRoot/NETworkManager) – A powerful tool for managing networks and troubleshoot network problems!
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) – ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
-- [jasontaylordev/CleanArchitecture](https://github.com/jasontaylordev/CleanArchitecture) – Clean Architecture Solution Template for .NET 7
+- [jasontaylordev/CleanArchitecture](https://github.com/jasontaylordev/CleanArchitecture) – Clean Architecture Solution Template for ASP.NET Core
 - [DevrexLabs/memstate](https://github.com/DevrexLabs/memstate) – In-memory event-sourced ACID-transactional distributed object graph engine for .NET Standard
 - [exceptionnotfound/SampleCQRS](https://github.com/exceptionnotfound/SampleCQRS) – A small demo of a .NET app using Command-Query Responsibility Segregation and Event Sourcing
 - [DevrexLabs/OrigoDB](https://github.com/DevrexLabs/OrigoDB) – In-memory event-sourced database engine for NET/Mono